 Privacy notice planning compliance

-We collect information about you in order to: investigate complaints about matters which do not have permission under the planning acts and associated regulations.
+Our preliminary enquiries privacy notice explains how we use your personal information and tells you about your privacy rights and how the law protects you.
+We collect information about you in order to investigate complaints about matters which do not have permission under the planning acts and associated regulations.

 Why we collect this information